Shuttl-Tech/vault-plugin-postgres/docs/cluster.md

 immediately disables all existing databases.
 It will not be possible to renew the lease on a disabled cluster and any active lease will be revoked on expiry.

+Listing this endpoint lists all active or deleted databases that have been registered in the cluster so far.